AlexFeldsher/CircuitMinimization/README.md

 * All the circuits with a single gate removed.

 ### Circuit what's thy value?
-* The circuit with the lowest number of gates that solves the truth table should have the heighst value
+* The circuit with the lowest number of gates that solves the truth table should have the heighst value, since aima's simulated annealing implementation looks for the global maximum.

 ## Simulated annealing schedule function
 Currently using the function provided in the aima library.